stablekernel/aqueduct/source/docs/tut/storing-data.md

 ## HTTP Resources and Methods

 The [HTTP specification](https://tools.ietf.org/html/rfc7231) defines the concept of a *resource*.
-A resource can be anything - a hero, a bank account, a light switch in your home, a temperature sensor in Antarctica, etc. Some of these things are physical objects (the light switch), and some are digital; they are all still resources.
+A resource can be anything - a hero, a bank account, a light switch in your home, a temperature sensor in Antarctica, etc. Some of these things are physical objects (the light switch), and some are digital - and they are all resources.
 An HTTP server application is an interface to these resources; a client requests that something be done with a resource, and the server finds a way to get it done.

 Resources are identified with a URI.
 A URI *universally identifies* a resource: it has the address of a server to connect to, and a path that identifies the resource on that server.
 When writing Aqueduct applications, we don't care much about the server part of a URL - the internet figures out that part.
 What we do care about is the path of the URL - like `/heroes`.